MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 ## <span id="echo_driver_lab"></span>Echo driver lab

-The Echo driver is a simpler driver then the Sysvad audio driver.
+The Echo driver is a simpler driver than the Sysvad audio driver.
 If you are new to WinDbg, you may want to consider first completing the [Debug Universal Drivers - Step-by-Step Lab (Echo kernel mode)](debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md).
 This lab reuses the setup directions from that lab, so if you have completed that lab you can skip sections 1 and 2 here.

 ## <span id="connectto"></span>Section 1: Connect to a kernel-mode WinDbg session